mangomatcha/SeismicRaytracer/README.txt

-In seismology, the propagation of seismic waves from sources to receivers is studied to both located the source of the waves and study the structure of the earth.
+In seismology, the propagation of seismic waves from sources to receivers is studied to both locate the source of the waves and study the structure of the earth.
 The propagation of these waves is governed by the the same mechanical laws used in optics, so priciples from that field can be applied to the study of seismic waves (such as Snell's law and Huygens' principle).
 Seismic